scarych/aom/readme.md

 At the present time realised the functionality based on http-framework [`koa@2`](https://www.npmjs.com/package/koa).

-The construction of a route map is making using a set of decorators that differ in types:
+The construction of a route map is using a set of decorators that differ in types:

 - `endpoints` - to indicate the endpoints of the route.
 Includes decorators:
   `Endpoint`,` Get`, `Post`,` Patch`, `Put`,` Options`, `Delete`,` All`